Curt-Park/saas-idea-finder/README.md

 A: No, the tool only processes Reddit data in memory and doesn't store it permanently.
 Only the analysis results are saved to files.

 **Q: Can I run this on a schedule?**
 A: Yes, you can set up a cron job or use GitHub Actions to run the analysis automatically.
-Be mindful of API rate limits.
+This repository includes GitHub Actions workflows for daily automated analysis and GitHub Pages deployment.

 **Q: Which OpenAI model should I use?**
 A: